Venezuela's opposition candidate Gonzalez Urrutia: from placeholder to pointman

 Replacement candidates, too, were barred or pulled out, and in April, Gonzalez Urrutia accepted a last-minute inscription as a placeholder candidate for the Democratic Unity Platform opposition coalition.

-As Machado's hopes to return to the ticket were thwarted, he went from being a stand-in to the actual opposition candidate.
+As Machado's hopes to return to the ticket were thwarted, he went from being a stand-in to skipper of the opposition ship.

 "I never, never, never imagined I would be in this position, but that is secondary to the challenge ahead," the political analyst and former ambassador to Algeria and Argentina told AFP shortly after his nomination.